 Further, NWPPA emphasizes that the availability and cost effectiveness of raw material and process additive substitution alternatives are site-specific to each manufacturing facility.

 Response.
 DEQ acknowledges NWPPA’s comment.
 DEQ understands that mercury loading contributions are site-specific and that results of MMP implementation will vary.
 Based on data provided by Wisconsin, Minnesota and Oregon dischargers, DEQ expects MMP implementation will lower mercury contributions from point sources in aggregate.
-In addition, as any approved TMDL is implemented, overall mercury loads should decrease, which should simultaneously decrease mercury intake concentrations.
+In addition, as the mercury TMDL is approved and implemented, overall mercury loads should decrease, which should simultaneously decrease mercury intake concentrations.

 Comment #102.
 NWPPA supports the ODEQ Fiscal Statement and conclusions that the Willamette Basin mercury MDV rule proposal will: decrease variance application costs for applicants; increase government efficiency to review, issue and administer variances; and, allow ODEQ build on scientific research from the draft Willamette Basin Mercury TMDL.